DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/EDI parameters.md

 Customer license only.
 Assign the Hold codes to be used when creating the Sales order when processing Customer purchase order records.
 **Field** 	                      | **Description**
 :-------------------------------- |:-------------------------------------
-**POC pending hold code**         |	Specify the hold code to be used for sales orders that require a Purchase order confirmation (POC).
-When Customer purchase order acknowledgement document setting **PO confirmation required** is set to Yes, the Sales order will be created with this Hold code.
+**POC pending hold code**         |	Specify the hold code to be used for sales orders that require a Purchase order confirmation (POC). <br> When Customer purchase order acknowledgement document setting **PO confirmation required** is set to Yes, the Sales order will be created with this Hold code.
 **POA pending hold code**	        | Specify the hold code to be used for orders that require a POA must be sent.
 When Customer purchase order acknowledgement document setting **Lock order** is set to Yes, the Sales order will be created with this Hold code.
 **Validation error hold code**    |	Specify the hold code to be used for validation errors.
 When the Customer purchase order violates Error type validations, the sales order will be created with this Hold code.